-The MMS_Sync field specifies if the responder may start transmitting its HRP UWB PHY MMS packet offset by 600 RSTU from the reception of the first fragment instead of the start into the ranging phase.
-By default, the MMS_Sync is FALSE.
+The MMS Fixed Reply Time field specifies if the responder may start transmitting its HRP UWB PHY MMS packet offset by macMmsFixedReplyTime RSTU from the reception of the first fragment instead of the start into the ranging phase.
+By default, the MMS Fixed Reply Time is FALSE.

 Add page 146 in Table 31